ebuchman/blog/content/posts/properties-of-money.md

-Ability to theorize about these problems wasn't wholly absent, though it may, more often than not, have been overshadowed by the more encompassing drama of political power, and thus more difficult to penetrate the halls of America's most esteemed economic institutions.[^rockfeller] Keynes' *bancor* proposal at Bretton Woods, which was based on EF Schumachers work on multi-lateral clearing,[^schumacher] was a
+Ability to theorize about these problems wasn't wholly absent, though it may, more often than not, have been overshadowed by the more encompassing drama of political power, and thus had more difficulty penetrating the halls of America's most esteemed economic institutions.[^rockfeller] Keynes' *bancor* proposal at Bretton Woods, which was based on EF Schumachers work on multi-lateral clearing,[^schumacher] was a